mcgill-robotics-archive/frontend-2016/README.md

 	`$ sudo apt-get install ros-<rosdistro>-rosbridge-server`

-4. In the frontend directory run `$ npm install` to install all required npm dependencies
+4. In the frontend directory run `$ npm install` to install all required npm dependencies.

 ###Running the Application